 Detailed History of Kaifeng Jews

 To this day, several hundred residents of the old Song capital regard themselves as bona fide members of the House of Israel.
-They hold firm to this belief despite the facts that their features are indistinguishable from those of their neighbors (just like other Jews around the world), that they have had no rabbi for the better part of two centuries, no synagogue or other communal organization for several generations, and that they remember virtually nothing of the faith and traditions of their ancestors.
+They hold firm to this belief despite the facts that their features are indistinguishable from those of their neighbors (just like other Jews around the world), that they have had no rabbi for the better part of two centuries, no synagogue or other communal organization for several generations, and that they remember next to nothing of the faith and traditions of their ancestors.
 Quite surprisingly, the street on which only a few of them now live bears a sign that was erected somewhat little more than a hundred years ago and whose Chinese characters read "The Lane of the Sect that Teaches the Scriptures."
-Today newer signs have been posted as well, testifying to the survival of this ancient but isolated Jewish community.
+More recent signs have been posted as well, testifying to the survival of this ancient but isolated Jewish community.

 No one can say with any degree of certainty precisely when Jews first set foot on the soil of China.
 Numerous theories have been proposed that place them there, either as travelers or as settlers, at varying intervals within a time-span beginning shortly before the birth of Moses and extending several hundred years beyond that.
-Some of these theories, however, are totally contrived; others are patently conjectural; some are tied in with the mythology surrounding the Ten Lost Tribes of Israel; and still others are derived from the inept readings of Hebrew and Chinese texts.
-Nevertheless, the fact that no corroborating evidence has so far come to light does not necessarily exclude the possibility that Jews could have made their way to China during the time of the Han Dynasty.
+Some of these theories, however, are totally contrived; others are patently conjectural; some are tied in with the mythology surrounding the Ten Lost Tribes of Israel; and still others are derived from the inept or idiosyncratic readings of Hebrew and Chinese texts.
+One scholar, standing apart from all other specialists on Chinese Judaism, proposes that some Jews had lived under Chinese rule during the Han Dynasty (206 BCE- 220 CE) from sometime after 92 CE.
+(See Tiberiu Weisz, A History of the Kaifeng Israelites, Outskirts Press, 2018.)
+The fact that no corroborating evidence generally accepted by scholars has so far come to light does not necessarily exclude the possibility that Jews could have made their way to China and settled there during the time of the Han Dynasty.

-The proven existence of other Jewish enclaves in several of the port cities of China has been used to support the proposition that Jewish merchants (or their forebears) came to China from India, Yemen and elsewhere, a theory supported by certain etymological, ritualistic and kindred considerations that link the Chinese Jews with these countries.
-It is possible that these Jews traveled to China by sea and then proceeded overland to Kaifeng, which was then China’s greatest city.
+The proven existence of other Jewish enclaves in several of the port cities of China has been used to support the proposition that Jewish merchants (or their forebears) came to China from Basra, stopping in India, and perhaps from Yemen and elsewhere, a theory supported by certain etymological, ritualistic and kindred considerations that link the Chinese Jews with these countries, as well as that being the primary sea route for Muslim, Jewish and Chinese freighters in ancient times.
+It is probable that these Jews traveled to China by sea and then proceeded via the Grand Canal to the Yellow River, and thence to Kaifeng, which was then China’s greatest city.
 Unfortunately, tangible evidence of this early Jewish presence in China is hard to corroborate.
-All the artifacts, relics traces, and whatever evidence might have been found, was probably lost due to negligence and natural, and man-made disasters.
-Nevertheless, the first piece of tangible evidence we have of the presence of even a single Jew in the Middle Kingdom comes from a much later period-around 718 CE.
+All the artifacts, relics traces, and whatever evidence might have been found, was probably lost due to negligence, and natural and man-made disasters.

+The first piece of tangible evidence we have of the presence of even a single Jew in the Middle Kingdom comes from a much later period--around 718 CE.
 This takes the form of a business letter written in Hebrew characters on paper, a commodity then manufactured only in China.
 The language is Judeo-Persian, at the time a common idiom of Central Asian commerce.
 The writer was a Jewish merchant-adventurer who, as best as we can make out from the tattered sheet on which the letter is written, was seeking the assistance of a coreligionist in Isfahan in disposing of a flock of inferior sheep.
 His letter, apparently never delivered to its destination, was discovered a century or so ago at Dandan Uiliq, some seventy miles northeast of the Khotan oasis, in Chinese Turkestan.
 A second find, a page of selihot (penitential prayers) written in pure Hebrew, was found a few years later at Dunhuang, in the Caves of a Thousand Buddhas (also known as the Mogao Grottoes); it dates back to the late 8th or perhaps the early 9th century.
 And, of course, there is no reason to suppose that these texts, which fell into our hands entirely by chance, are necessarily the very first Jewish texts to have been written in China.
-We may indeed surmise that Jews were traveling and settling in China substantially before these documents were composed.
+We may indeed surmise that Jews were traveling to and possibly settling in China substantially before these documents were composed.